nnym/dycon/README.md

 }
 ```
 Since `expensiveObject` takes a while to initialize, is not always necessary and might be initialized as a side effect
 of access to the implicit class for another reason, its initialization can waste much time.
-It might also cause class
+It might also cause a class
 loading circle.
 One can work around these problems by using the following patterns.
 ```java
 private static T expensiveObject;